Counties of England

 The counties of England are a type of subdivision of England.
 Counties have been used as administrative areas in England since Anglo-Saxon times.
-There are three definitions of county in England: the 48 ceremonial counties used for the purposes of lieutenancy; the 84 metropolitan and non-metropolitan counties for local government; (Note: The metropolitan county councils were abolished in 1986 and their powers transferred to the metropolitan boroughs, but the counties themselves were not abolished.
+There are three definitions of county in England: the 48 ceremonial counties used for the purposes of lieutenancy; the 84 metropolitan and non-metropolitan counties (77 of which are used for local government); (Note: The metropolitan county councils were abolished in 1986 and their powers transferred to the metropolitan boroughs, but the counties themselves were not abolished.
 Unitary authorities hold the status of a combined non-metropolitan county and district.
 The exception is Berkshire where the county council was abolished and its powers transferred to new unitary authorities, but its districts were not granted the status of non-metropolitan counties, thus retaining the Royal County of Berkshire.
 Greater London was designated an 'administrative area' rather than a county under the London Government Act 1963, although it does contain the two ceremonial counties of Greater London and the City of London.) and the 39 historic counties.
 In most cases a ceremonial county shares its name with a local government county, but often covering a wider area.
-(Note: Each ceremonial county except two (Cheshire and Cumbria) shares its name with a metropolitan or non-metropolitan county.
+(Note: Each ceremonial county except four (Bedfordshire, Cheshire, Cumbria, and Northamptonshire) shares its name with a metropolitan or non-metropolitan county.
 All 6 metropolitan counties and 13 of the non-metropolitan counties cover the same areas as the corresponding ceremonial counties.
 But 22 of the ceremonial counties cover larger areas than the eponymous non-metropolitan counties, because parts of the wider counties are served by separate unitary authorities.)

 The historic counties of England were mostly formed as shires or divisions of the earlier kingdoms, which gradually united by the 10th century to become England.
 The counties were initially used primarily for the administration of justice, overseen by a sheriff.
 They subsequently gained other roles, notably serving as constituencies and as areas for organising the militia, which was the responsibility of the lord-lieutenant.
 The county magistrates also gradually took on some administrative functions.